-Driver was 'in shock' after truck nearly blown over on Auckland Harbour Bridge
+Driver 'in shock' after truck nearly blown over on Auckland Harbour Bridge

-A truck driver was in shock when his vehicle was nearly blown over on the edge of the Auckland Harbour Bridge, his boss says.
+A truck driver was in shock when his vehicle was nearly blown over on the Auckland Harbour Bridge, his boss says.

 Two trucks crashed near the centre of the bridge in quick succession yesterday morning when winds gusted up to 127km/h.

-Video footage taken by a motorist shows a NZ Van Lines truck carrying a shipping container being pushed onto the barrier on the outside, southbound lane of the bridge.
-It tips onto two wheels and leans precariously against the side of the bridge.
+Video footage taken by a motorist shows a NZ Van Lines truck carrying a shipping container being pushed onto the barrier on the outside of the centre southbound lanes of the bridge.
+It tips onto two wheels and leans precariously against the steel upright strut.

-The company's operations manager Randall Kumitau said there were three people in the truck at the time.
+The company's operations manager Randall Kumitau said three people in the truck at the time.

 "They are totally fine, but a bit shaken up about what happened," he said.